The Complete History of

 The Kensington fellowship, from 1978-2008

-This chapter has been produced, with thanks, by information provided by Pastor Peter Benn and brings Mr. Hartley’s history up to date, completing the history of Clayton Gospel Hall and the fellowships that have occupied it.
+This chapter has been produced, with thanks, by information provided by Pastor Peter Benn and brings Mr. Hartley’s history up to date, completing the history of Clayton Gospel Hall and the church fam that have occupied it.

 Mr. Charlie Firth’s Offer.